QuantEcon/python-lecture-sandpit.myst/lectures/money_inflation_nonlinear.md

 +++ {"user_expressions": []}

-## Request for Humphrey
+## New Request for Humphrey

-Is it possible for you please improve the code in the previous cell for computing a steady state $\bar \pi$ (chatgpt and I wrote the code)?

-In particular, i'd like to compute **both** steady states.
-I experimented a little with the preceding cell and found that if you initialize near one of the fixed points, the algorithm goes there.

-Please note that in the above cell, I initialized things so that the algorithm computed the lower $\bar \pi$.

-I'd  like you please to adapt and improve the code in the following cell to compute initial price levels $p_0$ that would be associated with the two possible $\bar \pi$ stationary inflation rates.
+Thanks for the great job in all of this!

+May I ask you please to put the great graph that you drew in the notebook -- and just please add another vertical line at the second fixed point $\bar \pi$.

+That will be a killer graph and very informative.

+Just put it right here please.

+## Steady State Laffer Curve

+ GRAPH GOES HERE

+## Associated Initial Price Levels

+ Now that we have our hands on the two possible steady states, we can compute two initial log price levels $p_0$, which as initial conditions, imply that $\pi_t = \bar \pi $ for all $t \geq 0$.

 ```{code-cell} ipython3
 def solve_p0(p0, m0, α, g, π):